-I am an independent toxicologist and writer, a member of the Ronin Institute , a sometimes college instructor, and adjunct faculty in the Department of Natural Resource and Conservation at the University of Massachusetts, Amherst.
+I am an independent toxicologist and writer, a member of the Ronin Institute , a sometimes college instructor, and adjunct faculty in the Department of Environmental Conservation at the University of Massachusetts, Amherst.

 When not doing this stuff, I’m either hiking, sewing, gardening and trying to learn how to play the mandolin!